 This could also mean that you would have just spent a ton of money doing up a property with little or no returns.

-If, on the other hand, you are looking to buy property more as a long-term investment, you can rent it out to tenants and use that rent money to grow your income in other ways.
+If, on the other hand, you are looking to buy property more as a long-term investment, you can rent it out to tenants and use the cash flow from the rental income to grow your wealth in other ways.

 Here are a few useful guides in renting out your extra space in your house: